top of page

 -

-When/what age can my child begin to learn the ceramics wheel?We start teaching students the wheel around ages 9-10.
-The wheel requires a person to be big enough to sit at it and reach, as well as engage the pedal correctly.
-You can easily break a finger on a wheel; it is not a toy.
-It requires significant coordination and the ability to follow a lot of directions.
-Please don’t send your child to a class designated 9/10+ if they are not yet that age.
-A wheel is also a very expensive piece of machinery and needs to be treated with respect.
+When/what age can my child begin to learn the ceramics wheel?We begin teaching students to use the pottery wheel around ages 9-10.
+This is because the wheel requires enough height and size to sit properly, reach the workspace, and operate the pedal correctly.
+It also demands significant coordination, the ability to follow detailed instructions, and an understanding of safety—using the wheel incorrectly can lead to injuries, like a broken finger.
+We kindly ask that you do not enroll your child in a class designated for ages 9/10+ if they have not yet reached that age.
+The pottery wheel is also a delicate and expensive piece of equipment that needs to be handled with care and respect.
+Thank you for helping us ensure a safe and positive experience for all students!

 -